cmhac/enforce-notebook-run-order/README.md

 You can also use the full `enforce-notebook-run-order` command, but the `nbcheck` command is provided as a convenience.

+For information on the command line interface, please refer to the [CLI documentation](module_enforce_notebook_run_order.html#command-line-interface).

 ### pre-commit hook

 To use `enforce_notebook_run_order` as a pre-commit hook, add the